tomhodgins/jsincss-element-query/README.md

 ## Downloading

-You can download `index.js` and add it to your codebase, or download it with npm:
+You can download jsincss-element-query and add it to your codebase manually, or download it with npm:

 ```bash
 npm install jsincss-element-query